suncoast-devs/handbook/lessons/career-prep/resumes.md

 - Grab a hiring manager's attention right from the beginning, remembering you have only 25 seconds to make a good impression.
-- Spend time developing a summary that immediately gets their attention, and accurately and powerfully describes you as a solution to their problems.
+- Spend time developing a summary that immediately gets their attention and accurately and powerfully describes you as a solution to their problems.

 ## Skills